WOW Vegas

 Source: WOW Vegas Login Prompt– Source: wowvegas.com

-Quick Access, Trusted Brand – But Too Wide Open
+Quick to Register, Trustworthy Brand – But Way Too Open

 Pros

-- Signup was done in under half a minute
+- Signup took less than half a minute

-- Didn’t ask for personal details too early
+- Did not ask for personal information too early

 Cons

-- No dashboard showing login history or active sessions
+- No dashboard remembering login history or open active sessions

 Important Things Around the WOW Vegas Login